baselime/docs/sending-data/ecs-logs.md

 ![Sending ECS Logs to Baselime](./ecs.png)

-Each of your ECS can take a sidecar container running the FireLens log driver will forward all the logs from the containers to Baselime.
+Each of your ECS tasks can take a sidecar container running the FireLens log driver that will forward all the logs from the containers to Baselime.

 ---
 ## Configuring your ECS Tasks